 I love hotels and am a firm believer that they can make or break a travel experience.
 But that doesn’t mean I always want to spend a lot of money at hotels, so here are some of my favorite tips to help save you money on your next hotel stay.

 1. Booking – The best way to save money when staying at a hotel happens before you even leave home.
 Modern travel has never had so many options for eager consumers, but with those options comes a lot of confusion.
 Sometimes it seems that there may be too many choices.
-I’ve been experimenting a lot lately with a variety of ways to book a hotel room, and I’ve had a lot of luck with using hotel comparison sites such as trivago.
+I’ve been experimenting a lot lately with a variety of ways to book a hotel room, and I’ve had a lot of luck with using hotel comparison sites.
 There are a lot of them out there and they do a great job of searching other search engines like Expedia and Orbitz to find the best discount out of all the discounts.
 Also be sure to sign up for hotel newsletters; many times they’ll announce special sales to their members before announcing to the rest of the world.

 2. Be Flexible – If you want to spend more money than you have to, then you should be absolutely rigid in your travel dates.
 However, if you want to save a little money, have a broad range of acceptable travel dates in mind when you first start looking for hotels.
 I’m always surprised how much a hotel rate can change, even by just a few days.
 Recently I had to book a hotel room for a friend for one night.
 The hotel generously supplied on their website a calendar with room rates and the results were enlightening.
 Two days after my friend wanted to stay the rates doubled, but just for one day before crashing back to basement level prices.
 For someone who doesn’t work in the hotel industry, it was a stunning revelation to see how much travel alchemy was involved in what I always assumed to be a very straightforward process.
 So when it comes time to book your trip, experiment with different dates to find the best deal.